-Purchase consideration Cash paid to common and preferred stockholders and vested option holders \$ 175.2 Transaction costs paid by Dropbox on behalf of HelloSign 2.4 Fair value of assumed HelloSign options attributable to pre-combination services (1) 0.8 Purchase price adjustments (0.8) Total purchase consideration \$ 177.6
+Purchase consideration Cash paid to common and preferred stockholders and vested option holders \$ 175.2 Transaction costs paid by Dropbox on behalf of HelloSign 2.4 Fair value of assumed HelloSign options attributable to pre-combination services (1) 0.8 Purchase price adjustments (0.5) Total purchase consideration \$ 177.9

-$^{^{(1)}}$ The fair value of option assumed were based upon the Black-Scholes option-pricing model.
+(1) The fair value of options assumed were based upon the Black-Scholes option-pricing model.

-In addition to the total purchase consideration above, the Company has compensation agreements with key HelloSign personnel consisting of \$48.5 million in future cash payments subject to on-going employee service.
-The related expense will be recognized within research and development expenses over the required service period of three years, while the related payments will begin in the first quarter of 2020 if the requisite service is provided.
+In addition to the total purchase consideration above, the Company has employee holdback agreements with key HelloSign personnel consisting of \$48.5 million in cash payments subject to on-going employee service.
+The related expenses are recognized within research and development expenses over the required service period of three years.
+The payments began in the first quarter of 2020, with \$4.0 million and \$20.2 million paid during the three and six months ended June 30, 2020.
+The remaining balance of \$28.3 million will be paid evenly in quarterly installments over the remaining required service period.

-The purchase consideration was preliminarily allocated to the tangible and intangible assets and liabilities acquired as of the acquisition date, with the excess recorded to goodwill as shown below.
-The fair value of assets and liabilities acquired may change as additional information is received during the measurement period.
-The measurement period will end no later than one-year from the acquisition date.
+The purchase consideration was allocated to the tangible and intangible assets and liabilities acquired as of the acquisition date, with the excess recorded to goodwill as shown below.

 Assets acquired:

 Cash and cash equivalents \$ 5.5

 Short-term investments 7.8

 Acquisition-related intangible assets 44.6

 Accounts receivable, prepaid and other assets 5.0

 Total assets acquired \$ 62.9

 Liabilities assumed:

 Accounts payable, accrued and other liabilities \$ 6.3

 Deferred revenue 4.8

 Deferred tax liability 6.9

 Total liabilities assumed 18.0

 Net assets acquired, excluding goodwill 44.9

-Total purchase consideration 177.6
+Total purchase consideration 177.9

-Estimated goodwill (2) \$ 132.7
+Goodwill (2) \$ 133.0